MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-building-management-optimization.md

 # Building management optimization in the retail industry

 There are many moving parts in the retail industry.
-From customer movement, to the status of products and store devices, it’s important for you as a retailer to understand your retail space.
+From customer movement to the status of products and store devices, it's important for you as a retailer to understand your retail space.
 This understanding can help you provide innovative customer experiences and optimize in-store operations.

 ## Business outcomes of building management